Maximal subgroups of a family of iterated monodromy groups: Introduction

+\begin{theorem} Let $m,s\ge 2$ be positive integers, and let ${\mathfrak{v}} = x_0\cdots x_{s-2}$ be a word in the alphabet $X=\{0,1 ,\ldots, m-1\}$.
+Then for the group $\mathfrak{K(v)}$ defined by ${\mathfrak{v}}$, the following assertions hold: \begin{itemize} \item[(i)] $\mathfrak{K(v)}$ is an iterated monodromy group of a post-critically finite polynomial; \item[(ii)] $\mathfrak{K(v)}$ is super strongly fractal and level-transitive; \item[(iii)] $\mathfrak{K(v)}$ is not branch, but is weakly regular branch over its commutator subgroup $\mathfrak{K(v)}'$; \item[(iv)] $\mathfrak{K(v)}/\mathfrak{K(v)}' \cong \mathbb{Z}^s$; \item[(v)] $\mathfrak{K(v)}$ is torsion-free; \item[(vi)] $\mathfrak{K(v)}$ is contracting; \item[(vii)] $\mathfrak{K(v)}$ has exponential word growth. \end{itemize} \end{theorem} The above results, apart from part (ii), was known for the case $m=2$; see \cite[Section~3]{BN08}.
+We note that the fact that the groups $\mathfrak{K(v)}$ are contracting already follows from \cite{BN03}, but we give a self-contained proof which yields more information about the contracting property of the groups.
+The property of exponential word growth will not be utilised in this paper, so we instead refer the reader to \cite[Chapter~10]{Handbook} for the definition.

-In this paper, we study the maximal subgroups of the generalised Basilica groups $\bp_s(\mathcal{O}_m)$.
+In this paper, we study the maximal subgroups of $\mathfrak{K(v)}$ for constant words ${\mathfrak{v}}$; the case of non-constant words prove to be much more difficult and would require a different approach.
 The study of maximal subgroups of branch groups was initiated by Pervova~\cite{Per00}, where she proved that the torsion Grigorchuk groups do not contain maximal subgroups of infinite index.
-Thenceforth, attempts have been made to generalise the results and techniques from \cite{Per00}, for instance see \cite{AKT13}, \cite{KT18}, and \cite{Fra20}.
+Thenceforth, attempts have been made to generalise the results and techniques from \cite{Per00}, for instance see~\cite{AKT13},~\cite{KT18}, and \cite{Fra20}.
 Among which, our interest lies in the work of Francoeur~\cite{Fra20} (or see \cite[Section 8.4]{Fra19}), who provided a strategy to study the maximal subgroups of weakly branch groups.
 In particular, he proved that the classical Basilica group does not contain maximal subgroups of infinite index.
-Following this technique we prove that the generalised Basilica groups $\bp_s(\mathcal{O}_m)$ do not admit maximal subgroups of infinite index.
+Following this technique we prove that $\mathfrak{K(v)}$, for constant words ${\mathfrak{v}}$, do not admit maximal subgroups of infinite index.